specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md

 When a scenario is removed from the feature file, SpecSync will also remove the linked Test Case from the Test Suite.
 In that case the Test Case related to the missing scenario is not deleted but tagged with `specsync:removed`.
 You can review the Test Cases of this tag and delete them manually.
 (The tag is removed from the Test Case if the scenario is restored.)

 {% hint style="info" %}
-Scenario removals are detected, but the Test Cases will not be removed from the Test Suite when the synchronization is performed with a filter (e.g. by using the `--tagFilter` command line option).
+Scenario removals are detected, but the Test Cases will not be removed from the Test Suite when the synchronization is performed with a filter (e.g. by using the `--filter` command line option).
 The actual removal will be performed at the next full (unfiltered) synchronization.
 {% endhint %}